-A screening policy, guidance on treatment and infection prevention precautions was development and added as a section to the Infection Prevention Questions and Answers Manual.
+A screening policy, guidance on treatment and infection prevention precautions is included in the Infection Prevention Questions and Answers Manual.

 Audit Programme to Ensure Key Policies are Implemented

 UHNM has a programme of audits in place, undertaken by both clinical areas and the IPT to provide assurance around practice and ensure that areas are consistently complying with evidence based practice and policies.
 Action plans are devised by areas where issues are highlighted and fed back to the IPCC via the Matron for the area.